Minigonga/MFS2/README.md

 ### 2. Grep Naive & KMP Utilities (`grep-naive/grep.dfy` and `grep-kmp/grep.dfy`)

 The `grep.dfy` utility receives a pattern and a file, reads the file and prints all the lines from the file that have the word in it, the word is also highlighted with a different colour (red).
-In cases like the pattern is atat and there is a section with atatat the text will appear with only the first atat with the red colour <span style="color:red;">atat</span>at, like this because the method searches for a word and doesn't use any part of that word to match another word.
-In a case where the section was for example atatatat the output would bet <span style="color:red;">atatatat</span> because the second atat doesn't use any part of the first match.
+In cases where the pattern is "atat" and there is a section with "atatat" the text will appear with only the first "atat" with the red colour "<span style="color:red;">atat</span>at", like this because the method searches for a word and doesn't use any part of that word to match another word.
+In a case where the section was for example "atatatat" the output would be "<span style="color:red;">atatatat</span>" because the second "atat" doesn't use any part of the first match.
 For the pattern it is not needed to have "" but if the pattern has spaces it is.

 **Execution Flow (Main):**
 1. First check the number of arguments, it should be 3, the ./reverse, the name of the source file and the name of the destination file.